ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In this section, I cover some high-level interviewing best practices, and then provide some background and context on the various steps of interviewing, including candidate/résumé intake forms, phone screens, culture interviews, technical interviews, coding assignments, or take-home assignments, executive interviews, and finally reference checks.

-#### REJECTED CANDIDATES OPINIONS MATTER
+#### Rejected Candidates Opinions Matter

 When designing your interview process, your candidate experience should be top of mind and a top priority.
 Even if you choose not to hire a candidate, that person will walk away with an impression good or bad of you and your company.
 That impression may lead to them singing your praises to those in their professional network who may someday apply for your roles.
 Or that impression could lead them to rant negatively about you every chance they get.

 Job boards and Google reviews are littered with the evidence of interviews running amok, and it's very difficult to undo the damage to your reputation once it's been done.
 While it's true that, for some candidates, no amount of respect and consideration on your part will prevent the bitter sting of rejection from poisoning their takeaway opinion of you, those people are in the minority.
 For most candidates who get to the interview stage, a respectful and thoughtful interviewing process will leave them with a neutral-to-positive feeling about your company and help you avoid negative press online.

-#### BE TIMELY AND MAKE SCHEDULING EASY
+#### Be Timely And Make Scheduling Easy

 Ideally, you/your team will communicate the steps and scope of your hiring process to candidates upfront and leverage an easy, reliable solution for scheduling those steps in real time.
 For example, you can choose to (A) designate a hiring manager to handle all of the scheduling during business hours, (B) schedule all of the interviews in advance, or (C) provide an online tool that candidates can use to schedule their interviews asynchronously on their own time.

 Truly, anything is better than requiring each interviewer to email each candidate before each interview to set up schedules sequentially, which can drag out an interview process over weeks or months.

-#### ASK ONLY NEW QUESTIONS
+#### Ask Only New Questions

 Every interview touchpoint should feel to the candidate like a continuation of the conversation, rather than a rehashing of details that were discussed in prior sessions.
 Avoiding the latter requires thoughtful structuring and careful planning in advance of your interviews.

 Ideally, subsequent interviews should be used to dive deeper and explore areas specific to a candidate or role, where both parties are looking to fully understand key strengths and weaknesses.
 Sharing suggested areas to focus on or new questions to ask with subsequent interviewers via an Applicant Tracking System (ATS) is a great way to ensure continuity, efficiency, and a great candidate experience that can reveal whether or not your potential hires are a true fit for your team.

-#### AVOID BIASES
+#### Avoid Unconscious Bias

-If you're unfamiliar with the phrase unconscious bias, I encourage you to read *inking Fast and Slow* by Daniel Kahneman.
+If you're unfamiliar with the phrase unconscious bias, I encourage you to read *Thinking Fast and Slow* by Daniel Kahneman.
 It's my go-to book for understanding many types of systematic errors our brains make.

 It's actually very easy to unintentionally advantage or disadvantage a candidate in ways that are not justified.
 Inevitably, this will result in worse hiring outcomes or potentially costly legal battles.